Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-Our sample of narrowband bursts also display a broad diversity in polarization fractions and position angle (PA) swings (Extended Data Figure \ref{fig:pol}).
+Our sample of narrowband bursts display a broad diversity in polarization fractions and position angle (PA) swings (Extended Data Figure \ref{fig:pol}).
 The distribution of PA values appear to be clustered around a value of $\Psi \sim -28^{\circ}$, albeit with substantial scatter.
 In contrast, the PA across the broadband emission initially followed an S-shaped sweep, reminiscent of the rotating vector model (RVM; Ref. \cite{Radhakrishnan1969}) for a simple dipole magnetic field geometry (Extended Data Figure \ref{fig:profiles}).
 From February 23 onward, the PA sweep exhibited two discrete jumps, indicating the presence of orthogonally polarized modes (OPMs), which became gradually smoothed out over time.
-The broader underlying changes in the PA direction and slope across the profile are consistent with changes in the magnetic viewing geometry.
+The broader underlying changes in the PA direction and slope across the profile are consistent with changes in the magnetic geometry.
 RVM fits to the data (Methods) show the magnetic inclination angle, PA inflection point and magnetic meridian display apparent cyclical variations with a period of $6.3 \pm 0.1$\,d (Extended Data Figure \ref{fig:rvm}).

 We determined the absolute alignment of the radio and X-ray profiles shown in Figure 4 via phase-coherent timing using both the Murriyang and RXTE data (Methods).
+Note, the alignment of the broadband component with the approximate mid-point of the soft (2--4\,keV) X-ray profile is consistent with that of a previous joint radio and X-ray observation by Murriyang and Chandra \cite{Israel2021}.
 As indicated by the orange shading, the narrowband-emitting radio component overlaps in phase with the leading edge of the hard (10--33\,keV) X-ray profile.
 This phase range also encompasses a narrow spike in the hard X-ray emission.
-Alignment of the broadband component with the center of the soft X-ray profile is consistent with previous analysis of a simultaneous radio and X-ray observation by Murriyang and Chandra \cite{Israel2021}.
+The aforementioned pair of broadband radio bursts detected at 6.6 GHz on 2009 February 3 appear to be similarly phase-aligned with the hard X-ray profile \cite{Israel2021}, and may have originated from the same emission region as the narrowband bursts.